akbinod/akbinod.Tuner/README.md

 def find_circles(image, radius, tuner=None)

-# new line of code displays the updated image in TunerUi
+#new line of code to display the updated image in TunerUI
     if not tuner is None: tuner.image = updated_image

     return results

 ```

-Your (unchanged) invocation from '__main__' now shows `TunerUI` with a slider for 'radius' that calls 'find_circles()' each time you move the slider (in the range 0 to 42).
-That's pretty much all you need to launch a tuning UI that also provides:
+Your (unchanged) invocation from '__main__' now shows `TunerUI` with a slider ranging from 0 to 42.
+It calls 'find_circles()' with a new value of 'radius' each time you move the slider.
+And *that*'s pretty much all you need to launch a tuning UI that provides:
 <ul>
 <li>grid searching through your args,</li>
 <li>tagging of args,</li>